Frequently Asked Questions

 Do you offer services in Spanish?

 Yes, Westside provides special ministries for Spanish speakers.
 Closed-circuit Spanish translation is available during the Sunday Worship service.
 If you would like to make use of this service, ask for earphones at the sound booth at the back of the auditorium.
-In addition, "Grupo Hispano de Vida," a Spanish language Life Group, meets at Westside each Friday evening at 7:00 PM.
+The group "Jesús es el Camino" meets Sundays at 3:00 pm.
+In addition, "Grupo Hispano de Vida," a Spanish language Life Group, meets at Westside each Thursday evening at 7:00 PM.